Franco-Ottoman alliance: Alliance of Francis I and Suleiman

-With the War of the League of Cognac (1526–1530) going on, Francis I continued to look for allies in Central Europe and formed a Franco-Hungarian alliance in 1528 with the Hungarian king Zapolya, who himself had just become a vassal of the Ottoman Empire that same year.
-In 1528 also, Francis used the pretext of the protection of Christians in the Ottoman Empire to again enter into contact with Suleiman, asking for the return of a mosque to a Christian Church.
+With the War of the League of Cognac (1526–1530) going on, Francis I continued to look for allies in Central Europe, and in 1528 formed an alliance with the Hungarian king Zapolya, who had himself become a vassal of the Ottoman Empire that year.
+In 1528 also, Francis used the pretext of the protection of Christians in the Ottoman Empire to again enter into contact with Suleiman, asking for a mosque to be reinstated as a Christian Church.
 In his 1528 letter to Francis I Suleiman politely refused, but guaranteed the protection of Christians in his states.
 He also renewed the privileges of French merchants which had been obtained in 1517 in Egypt.

 Francis I lost in his European campaigns, and had to sign the Paix des Dames in August 1529.
 He was even forced to supply some galleys to Charles V in his fight against the Ottomans.
-However, the Ottomans would continue their campaigns in Central Europe, and besiege the Habsburg capital in the 1529 siege of Vienna, and again in 1532.
+However, the Ottomans continued their campaigns in Central Europe, and besieged the Habsburg capital in the 1529 siege of Vienna and again in 1532.